-Singapore-based Lenne Chai is making her mark in South East Asia thanks to her ethereal, unapologetically feminine gaze which has been published everywhere from Nylon Japan to Teen Vogue.
+New York-based Lenne Chai is making her mark in the industry thanks to her ethereal, unapologetically feminine gaze which has been published everywhere from Nylon Japan to Teen Vogue.
 Even when turning her eye towards male subjects or still life matter, there exists a softness to her conceptual work that is inspiring in its self-assuredness.

 While she may not yet be a household name like her famous uncle, Francis Ford Coppola, Gia Coppola has already made a name for herself by photographing numerous fashion editorials and covers for glossies like Nylon, Wonderland and Paper Magazine.
 Shooting mostly on film, her raw, naturalistic style is reminiscent of cousin Sofia Coppola’s otherworldly, dream-like aesthetic.